 Most people gain knowledge through the so-called “school of hard knocks,” and they obtain understanding through trial and error.
 However, there is an easier, faster, and less painful way to acquire the wisdom of the sages: Obedience to God’s word.

-It feed our ego to “be in charge,” but we must resist this Sirens call.
-None of us are clever enough often enough to consider all of the angles in a decision, but through simple obedience to even the most mundane of God’s commandments, the grace, the peace, and the life we seek will come to us. – Luther
+It feeds our ego to “be in charge,” but we must resist this Sirens call.
+None of us are clever enough, often enough, to consider all of the angles in a decision; but, through simple obedience to even the most mundane of God’s commandments, the grace, the peace, and the life we seek will come to us. – Luther